apanichella/JavaInstrumentation/docs/symbolic_lab.md

-# Symbolic lab
+# Concolic lab

-In this lab, you will use symbolic execution to find as many paths through the RERS code as possible.
+In this lab, you will use concolic execution to find as many paths through the RERS code as possible.

-You will again need to modify the SymbolicExecutionLab.java file provided in this repository.
+You will again need to modify the ConcolicExecutionLab.java file provided in this repository.
-Once you have instrumented the RERS code, the instrumentation will make sure the appropriate methods in SymbolicExecutionLab are called to build the path constraints for the current trace.
+Once you have instrumented the RERS code, the instrumentation will make sure the appropriate methods in ConcolicExecutionLab are called to build the path constraints for the current trace.

 ### createVar example
 As an example, variable definitions are handled the following way: